quantumjim/qreative/README.md

 ## License Stuff

-The qreative package is provided under the [Apache 2.0 license](LICENSE.txt).
+The CreativeQiskit package is provided under the [Apache 2.0 license](LICENSE.txt).
 It uses Qiskit to create quantum programs and run simulations.
 Qiskit is also provided under the Apache 2.0 license.

-Through qreative and Qiskit it is also possible to use real quantum devices and simulators using the IBM Q Experience.
+Through CreativeQiskit and Qiskit it is also possible to use real quantum devices and simulators using the IBM Q Experience.
 This is an optional extra that requires an IBM Q Experience account.
 Results from this service are provided in accordance with the [IBM Q Experience EULA](https://quantumexperience.ng.bluemix.net/qx/terms).

 ## Credits